valgaze/publishidea/docs/webhooks.md

 ## Webhooks

 Webhooks are the "glue" that connect your agent to your users.
-You will need your server's publically-accessible hostname in order to register a webhook.
+Note that to use webhooks (rather than websockets), you will need a publically-accessible hostname in order to register a webhook.

 If you use a **[secret](https://developer.webex.com/blog/using-a-webhook-secret)** with your webhook (which you should), see **[Securing Webhooks](#securing-webhooks)** for information about how to validate the secret passed on payloads.